curlygirly/cv-1/README.md

 ####Learned to learn

 I feel privileged to have spent the last 12 weeks at Makers Academy with the most intense, passionate and driven people I have ever met.
-It pushed me further than I ever thought I could go and has given me many new life-long friends.
-It's also introduced me to new opportunities like volunteering as a coach at [Codebar.io](http://www.codebar.io/)
+They pushed me further than I ever thought I could go and has given me many new life-long friends.
+It's also introduced me to new opportunities like volunteering as a coach at [Codebar.io](http://www.codebar.io/) and being accepted to stay on after graduation as an alumni helper for new students.

-- Completed [every weekend challenge](public/week12_stickers.JPG), using Ruby, Rails, JavaScript, JQuery, AngularJS, HTML, CSS and more, all test-driven and pair-programmed
+- Completed [every weekend challenge](public/week12_stickers.JPG), using Ruby, Rails, JavaScript, JQuery, Node, AngularJS, HTML, CSS and more, all test-driven and pair-programmed
 - I'm a [Git addict](http://www.github.com/sanjsanj) with over a thousand commits and a hundred-day streak
 - Blogged about my experience and [personal development at Makers every day](http://sanjsanj.github.io)